RMMC Summer School 2025

 Option one: The closest airport is Laramie Regional Airport (LAR), which is only 7 miles to the university.
 After you arrive at Laramie airport, take a taxi (http://www.uwyo.edu/tps/transit/alternative.html ) to hotel or dormitory (dormitory address: White Hall, University of Wyoming, Laramie, WY 82070).

-Option two: One also can fly to Denver International Airport (DEN), which is about 140 miles away, and then take a shuttle (GROOME) or rent a car.
-If you take a GROOME shuttle, choose Hilton Garden Inn Laramie (hotel) or UW Washakie Dining Center (dormitory) as the drop-off location.
+Option two: One also can fly to Denver International Airport (DEN), which is about 140 miles away, and then take a shuttle (GROOME) to Cheyenne or Fort Collines.
+From there you can take an Uber (fairly expensive).
+Another way is to rent a car at DEN and return it in Laramie, and vice versa (Enterprise is the company to use).
+If four people travel together, this may be the cheapest way to get to Laramie from DEN.
 If you drive, Laramie is just beside I-80.
 You can also use Highway 287, 130, or 230.

 Taxis, Campus Buses, and more